codeigniter4/docs-update/docs/testing/overview.md

 ### Installing PHPUnit

-CodeIgniter uses [PHPUnit](https://phpunit.de/) as the basis for all of its testing.
+CodeIgniter uses <a href="https://phpunit.de/" target="_blank">PHPUnit</a>\_ as the basis for all of its testing.
 There are two ways to install PHPUnit to use within your system.

 #### Composer

-The recommended method is to install it in your project using [Composer](https://getcomposer.org/).
+The recommended method is to install it in your project using <a href="https://getcomposer.org/" target="_blank">Composer</a>\_.
 While it's possible to install it globally we do not recommend it, since it can cause compatibility issues with other projects on your system as time goes on.

 Ensure that you have Composer installed on your system.
 From the project root (the directory that contains the application and system directories) type the following from the command line: